Foss Reservoir

 Foss Reservoir, also known as Foss Lake, is in Custer County, Oklahoma on the Washita River, about 15 mi west of Clinton, Oklahoma.
 The reservoir was constructed during 1958–1961 by the U. S. Bureau of Reclamation.
 The project was known originally as the Washita Basin Project.
 The lake and dam were named for the community of Foss, Oklahoma, about 6 mi south of the site.
-The primary purposes are to regulate flow of the river and to provide water for the cities of Bessie, Clinton, Cordell and Hobart.
+Their primary purpose is to regulate flow of the river and to provide water for the cities of Bessie, Clinton, Cordell and Hobart.
 It is western Oklahoma's largest lake and lies entirely within Foss State Park.

 Description

 The reservoir has a surface area of 8800 acre and a shoreline of 63 mi.
 The capacity of the reservoir is 436812 acre-feet.
 The reservoir serves a catchment area of 1496 sqmi.
 The reservoir has a mean depth of 23 feet and a maximum depth of 89 feet.